Resh008/Review-Sentiment-Analyzer/README.md

 # Review-Sentiment-Analyzer

-This study explored sentiment analysis on reviews of Kindle books.
+In this study, I explored sentiment analysis on reviews of Kindle books.
 Our objective was to classify these reviews into positive, negative, or neutral categories.
-We employed a text classification approach, a technique that involves analyzing textual data and assigning it to predetermined classifications.
+I employed a text classification approach, a technique that involves analyzing textual data and assigning it to predetermined classifications.
 To achieve this, we developed a sequential model utilizing Long Short-Term Memory (LSTM) networks.
 LSTMs are a type of recurrent neural network (RNN) adept at handling